floria567/floria567.github.io/index.md

 title: 'About me'
 ---

-Highly motivated individual who is currently working at Moody's as a Financial Engineer with 4-year experience in structured finance, covering full product cycle, including pricing, modeling and data production; with academic background in Data Science and Mathematical Finance, interested and passionate about applying quantitative methodology and new technology to business; Fast-learner, problem solver, enjoys working with smart people to study the hidden connections between diverse financial environments.
+Highly motivated individual who has years of working experience in structured finance and data research, covering full product cycle including pricing, modeling and data production; with academic background in Data Science and Mathematical Finance, interested and passionate about applying quantitative methodology and new technology to business; Fast-learner, problem solver, enjoys working with smart people to study the hidden connections between diverse environments.

 ## Education

 - **M.S. in Data Science** - _Columbia University_<br>
-  Currently pursing my master degree of Data Science at Columbia.
-Expected to graduate at Dec.
-2021.
+  GPA: 4.0/4.0, The Fu Foundation School of Engineering and Applied Science Currently pursing my master degree of Data Science at Columbia.
+Expected to graduate in Dec 2021.

 - **M.S. in Mathematical Finance** - _Rutgers University_<br>
+  GPA: 3.91/4.0, Department of Mathematics
+  Graduated in May 2017.

 - **B.A. in Finance** - _Zhejiang University_<br>
+  GPA: 3.86/4.0, School of Economics
+  Graduated in Jun 2015.

-## Previous work and research experiences
+## Previous Professional Experiences

-- **Financial Engineer** - _Moody’s Analytics, New York, NY_<br>
+- **Financial Engineer** - _Moody’s Analytics_<br>
-  ...
+  New York, NY
+  Currenlty working at Moody's as a Financial Engineer

-- **Quantitative Analyst** - _Thomson Reuters, New York, NY_<br>
+- **Quantitative Analyst** - _Thomson Reuters_<br>
-  ...
+  New York, NY

+- **Research Analyst** -_Burgiss_<br>
+  Hoboken, NJ

 ## Programming Skills

-Technical Skills: **Python, Apache Spark, PyTorch, Scikit-Learn, Matlab, SQL, Git.**
+Technical Skills: **Python, R, SQL, C++, C#, EXCEL VBA, HTML, Bloomberg, Git

+Cloud Service: **Google Cloud Platform, AWS**

 Libraries and Frameworks: **NumPy, Pandas, Matplotlib, Scikit-learn, BeautifulSoup, NLTK, Gensim, PySpark**